 If you have been the target of fraudulent preparation and filing by a scammer, don’t panic.
 While it is a stressful experience, you shouldn’t lose hope.
-While the responsibility of a fraudulent tax return falls on the shoulders of the taxpayer, the IRS recognizes that innocent people can become victims.
+While the responsibility of a fraudulent tax return falls on the shoulders of the taxpayer, the IRS recognizes that innocent people can become victims and will issue tax preparer penalties, too.
 Here are some essential steps you need to take if a fraudulent tax preparer has taken advantage of you.

-- File a Form 3949-A: Form 3949-A is an information referral that you should file with the IRS as a victim of false preparation and filing.
-This tax preparer fraud form will provide the IRS with any information about the fake business or individual who filed your fraudulent tax returns in addition to the tax violations.
+Form 3949-A is an information referral that you should file with the IRS as a victim of false preparation and filing.
+If you file a tax preparer complaint, this will provide the IRS with any information about the fake business or individual who filed your fraudulent tax returns in addition to the tax violations.

-- Protect Your Identity: In many tax fraud situations, a return is often the least of a taxpayer’s worries.
-Fraudulent tax preparers mat take a step further by using your Social Security number and personal information to open credit cards and bank accounts.
+In many tax fraud situations, a return is often the least of a taxpayer’s worries.
+Fraudulent tax preparers may take a step further by using your Social Security number and personal information to open credit cards and bank accounts.
 Make sure you inform your bank and any other major financial institutions whom you do business with about your circumstances.

 As daunting as the task might seem, recovering from tax fraud is possible.
 With the help of a qualified tax professional, getting back on your feet might be quicker and easier than you previously thought.
 Life doesn’t pause because someone has fraudulently filed your tax returns or stolen your identity; rely on the help of a CPA, tax attorney, or tax representative to take the stress and weight of the IRS off your shoulders.

 If you have been the victim of tax preparation fraud, Community Tax has the tools and resources you need to recoup your losses and settle any outstanding debts you might have with the IRS.
+We also offer everything you need to keep your taxes in check, including IRS assurance services, accounting services, bookkeeping services and more.
 Don’t let return preparer fraud ruin your finances; Community Tax’s CPAs, tax attorneys, and tax representatives are standing by to assist you in any way they can.
 We understand how stressful having someone fraudulently file your taxes for you can be; don’t go in alone—Community Tax can help.